 Smallholder famers are now the primary global tea producers.
 Asia produces 70% of the world’s tea, and many of those producing our tea are smallholder farms in China, India, and Sri Lanka.
 These smallholders see less than 3% of the retail value of tea.

-Smallholders receive so little money because they are so far down in the supply chain, because in current production methods most of the value of tea is on the retail level, after the tea is processed.
-When the tea is exported futthure down the supply chain, the final stages of blending significantly increases the value of the product, placing a large gap between farm production and retail from which farmers receive little benefit.
+Smallholders receive so little money because they are so far down in the supply chain because in current production methods most of the value of tea is on the retail level, after the tea is processed.
+When the tea is exported further down the supply chain, the final stages of blending significantly increase the value of the product, placing a large gap between farm production and retail from which farmers receive little benefit.

 When women are tea farmers, they face the added challenge of not being given access to land, credit, training, cooperative membership and a general lack of information.
 As tea growers and estate workers, women face difficulties in supporting themselves.

-Smallholders also lack formal ways to organise, which further hinders their working with large tea brands organisation.
+Smallholders also lack formal ways to organize, which further hinders their working with large tea brands organization.

 Clearing the way